-These trees grew together after Clark’s nutcracker bird burried limber pine seeds in the ground here for later use – but then forgot about them.
+These trees grew together after Clark’s nutcracker bird buried limber pine seeds in the ground here for later use – but then forgot about them.

 Bear Lake Overlook

-The last stop along Logan Canyon is Bear Lake that’s most famous for its turquoise color and sandy vast beaches.
+The last stop along Logan Canyon is Bear Lake which is most famous for its turquoise color and sandy vast beaches.
 Bear Lake Overlook is one of the best spots to take in panoramic views overlooking the lake that started forming over 455,000 years ago.

 The bright blue color of Bear Lake is the result of calcium deposits that can be found in grey limestone rocks throughout Logan Canyon.

 Like a mirror, calcium reflects sunlight in water which creates different blue hues.
 Depending on the weather conditions Bear Lake can change its color from blue to green to turquoise.